CGWebDev2003/toast-cg/README.md

     -   `position` (String): (Optional) The position of the toast on the screen, which can be one of the following: "left-top", "left-bottom", "right-top", or "right-bottom".

+    -   `time` (Number): (Optional) The time (in milliseconds) until the toast becomes invisible.
+If not provided, the toast will remain visible until manually removed.

 ### Example

 javascriptCopy code